National Parks Are Reopening: What To Know Before Visiting This Summer

 Open.
 Park Loop Road, most hiking trails, Jordan Pond House Restaurant, and most concessions are open.
 The main visitor center is closed, but Information stations are staffed outside.
-Campground reopening, originally expected by July 1, has been pushed back to August 1.
+Campgrounds will not reopen this season.
 As of June 26, out-of-state visitors not longer needed to quarantine on arrival if they test negative for COVID in their home state, bring proof, and sign a certificate.
 Visitors from New Hampshire, Vermont, New York, Connecticut, and Pennsylvania are exempt from these requirements and may now lodge anywhere in Maine without quarantine or prior COVID testing.

 Arches National Park, Utah

 Open.
 All park roads, including Scenic Drive, trails, and restrooms, and select commercial operations have reopened.
 Visitor centers, park stores, The Fiery Furnace, backcountry camping, and Devils Garden Campground remain closed.
 Tip: Before you go, check Twitter for the latest updates on parking lot capacity, and more.

 Open.
 All roads, trails and campgrounds in the North Unit are open.
 Ben Reifel Visitor Center has reopened at limited capacity (daily 9am—4pm).
 South Unit remain closed.